• Skip to primary navigation

 What you’ll find in this post:

-• Step by step instructions (with photos, of course!) for making your Thanksgiving dinner for two and the exact order of operations and timing for everything
+• Step-by-step instructions (with photos, of course!) for making your Thanksgiving dinner for two and the exact order of operations and timing for everything

 • Shortcuts to make the prep easier and help you stress less

-• Suggestions for cocktail pairings
+• Suggestions for cocktail pairings and mini Thanksgiving desserts

 • A list of items that can be made ahead of time